 It's important consider your future healthcare needs when choosing a West Virginia Medigap plan.
 Medical underwriting may make it impossible for you to get more comprehensive Medigap coverage when you really need it.

 Once you decide on the coverage you want, it's time to look at price.
 There are three basic pricing methods:

 - Community rated: Also known as no-age rated, these plans charge the same premium regardless of age.
 Over time, you'll pay less for a community rated Medigap plan.

 - Issue-age rated: Premiums are based on your age at the time you join the plan, not your age throughout the life of the policy.
 They may rise over time due to inflation, though.

 - Attained-age rated: Premiums are based on your age at the time you join the plan and will rise as you get older.
 You pay more over the life of your policy with this pricing method.

 Comparing Medigap plans in West Virginia is easy with our Find a Plan tool.
-Just enter your location information and coverage start date to review Medicare plan options in your area.
+Just enter your location information to review Medicare plan options in your area.

 Find a Medicare Plan in your area